Alopecia Universalis

 Topical Immunotherapy

 • Topical immunotherapy involves applying chemicals such as diphencyprone (DPCP) to the affected areas.
 This treatment aims to stimulate an allergic reaction on the skin, which can trick the immune system into focusing on the skin’s reaction rather than attacking hair follicles.
-While not universally effective, this therapy may promote hair regrowth in some individuals with alopecia universalis, particularly in milder cases.
+While not universally effective, this therapy may promote hair regrowth in some with alopecia universalis, particularly in milder cases.

 Oral Immunosuppressants